public-archive-docs/revision_archive/docs/history/america/index.md

 - 2 paragraphs
 - Identify
-	- "Interpretations A and B differ because of their (PANDA), A's (related to selected PANDA) is... whereas B's (related to selected PANDA) is..."
+	- "Interpretations A and B differ because of their (PANDA)[^1], A is (related to selected PANDA)[^1]... whereas B is (related to selected PANDA)[^1]"
 - Explain
-	- "This makes their arguments differ as interpretation A (explaination linked to selected PANDA)... while interpreation B (explain linked to selected PANDA)..."
-- Use (Purpose, Author, Nature, Date or Auidence (PANDA))
+	- "this means..."

+!!! example
+	"Interpretation A and B differ because of their (PANDA)[^1], A is (evidence from interpretation)... this means (explaination)..., however B is (evidence from interpretation)... this means (explaination)..."

 ##### Explaination

 - Make a point (identify):
-	- Select a PANDA point to explain in the paragraph related to both interpretations
+	- Select a PANDA[^1] point to explain in the paragraph related to both interpretations
-	- Selected evidence in the interpretation must correlate with the selected PANDA point
+	- Selected evidence in the interpretation must correlate with the selected PANDA[^1] point
-		- If selected PANDA is purpose, then A and B would have to talk about the purpose of the interpretation
+		- If selected PANDA[^1] is purpose, then A and B would have to talk about the purpose of the interpretation
 - Explain the difference:
 	- Explain using the interpretation and contextual knowledge how they differ with eachother